-The rest of the year, people aren’t necessarily excited to get your [marketing emails](https://keap.com/resources/email-marketing).
+The rest of the year, people aren’t necessarily overly excited to get the marketing emails you sent using Keap.
 But that changes around the holidays.

 In November and December, consumers actually rely on promotional emails for holiday shopping ideas.
 Of consumers shopping for deals, 70 percent learned about them via email, according to research by Magnetic.

 One of the best ways to get email marketing ideas: See how the pros do it.
 We collected 22 holiday email marketing examples from Milled, a site that aggregates email promotions, that will help you think up holiday offers, subject lines, and other season’s greetings.

 Emails titled “Black Friday sale” are likely white noise to the 75 million people shopping online on Black Friday.
 See how these companies stood out with intriguing Black Friday subject lines and click-worthy offers.

 Why send Black Friday emails only on Black Friday?
 The night before the big day (also known as Thanksgiving, lest we forget), Target asked customers, “Why wait?” in this email announcing the launch of online doorbuster sales.

 2. Chan Luu